rainbow-sh/Wfetch/README.md

 - Cool logo for each weather condition

-- Abilty to choose logos
+- Ability to choose logos

 - See weather at different places